GSA/site-scanning-documentation/scans/status.md

 #### Stakeholders
-* OMB - Automates a part of the compliance review for OMB M-17-06 and 21st Century IDEA (Has an inventory been published in the correct location?).
+* OMB - Automates a part of the compliance review for OMB M-17-06 and 21st Century IDEA.